amichu22/RCourseLab6/RCourseLab6/vignettes/lab_report_knapsack.md

 ```
 ##    user  system elapsed
-##    0.25    0.00    0.25
+##    0.21    0.00    0.21
 ```

-That means ,** with increasing values of n the execution time has also increased.**
+That means ,**with increasing values of n the execution time has also increased.**

 **Question : ** How much time does it takes to run the algorithm for n = 16 objects?